 Building connections for a better world through music.

 "Connecting the Dots in Music" describes a unique philosophy and vision that recognises the power of music and connection in building a better world.
-By bringing together ideas, people, artists, organisations and communities, I seek to grow the capacity to affect positive social impact through accessible, inclusive and creative music education programs of outstanding quality.
-Focussing on collaborative design, creative problem solving and meaningful engagement, I work to develop bespoke, world-class projects that make a significant difference to the lives of individuals and communities.
+By bringing together ideas, people, artists, organisations and communities, we seek to grow the capacity to affect positive social impact through accessible, inclusive and creative music education programs of outstanding quality.
+Focussing on collaborative design, creative problem solving and meaningful engagement, we work to develop bespoke, world-class projects that make a significant difference to the lives of individuals and communities.

-I believe that partnerships hold the key to the future of music education and community participation by offering new ways of working, understanding, teaching, designing and implementing ideas.
+Partnerships hold the key to the future of music education and community participation by offering new ways of working, understanding, teaching, designing and implementing ideas.
 Equipped with a common goal and a bank of shared resources from which to draw upon, partnerships enable us to successfully transform the ordinary into the extraordinary, and turn possibilities into realities.
 By committing to genuine engagement and collaboration, we can collectively navigate a pathway on which to achieve longterm and sustainable success.

 In partnership, we are stronger.